2018-2019 Robotics Competitions Season

 - TNVRobotics VEX IQ/VRC Regional Qualifier – Saturday, February 9, 2019 at Chattanooga State Volkswagen Academy, 6100 Enterprise Park Dr

 MATHCOUNTS is a nationwide math coaching and competition program for 7th and 8th grade students.
 It promotes mathematics achievement through a series of fun and engaging "bee" style contests.
 It is one of three programs of the MATHCOUNTS Foundation, a non-profit organization that provides engaging math programs to U.S. middle school students of all ability levels in order to build confidence and improve attitudes towards math and problem solving.
 The foundation recognizes that middle school students exist at a critical juncture in which their love for mathematics must be nurtured and their fear of mathematics must be overcome.
 The foundation consists of three programs: a National Math Club, a Math Video Challenge and a MATHCOUNTS competition Series - of which the Chattanooga event is a part of.
 The MATHCOUNTS competition Series in Tennessee is sponsored by Tennessee Society of Professional Engineers (TSPE)

-The Chattanooga Chapter of MATHCOUNTS will hold its competition on Saturday, February 24th, 2018.
+The Chattanooga Chapter of MATHCOUNTS will hold its competition on Saturday, February 23rd, 2019.
 It will take place at the

-Winners of the Chattanooga Competition will get a chance to compete at the State Competition in Nashville on Saturday, March 17th and possibly at the subsequent 2018 Raytheon MATHCOUNTS National Competition May 12-15, 2018, in Washington, DC.
+Winners of the Chattanooga Competition will get a chance to compete at the State Competition in Nashville on Saturday, March 16th and possibly at the subsequent 2019 Raytheon MATHCOUNTS National Competition May 11-14, 2019, in Orlando, Florida.